gdesant/42-Show/README.md

 # Here you can find some of my 42 Projects :

-## Libft

-The Libft is a librairie of recreated function  like strlen, strcmp, atoi, ...

 ## PrintF

 The Printf project is dedicated to the recreation of the printf function.